gokhantamkoc/springrestapi/README.md

 2. Create a folder.
 3. Put the Dockerfile and the *.jar file to the created folder
 4. run ```sudo docker build -t springrestapi  .``` to create the image.
-5. run 'sudo docker run --rm -p 9000:8080 --name springrestapi-instance-01 --detach springrestapi' command to start your app.
+5. run ```sudo docker run --rm -p 9000:8080 --name springrestapi-instance-01 --detach springrestapi``` command to start your app.
 6. Open your browser and go to http://localhost:9000/api/greeting

 > --rm option means when the container stopped, docker deletes it automatically.